MicrosoftDocs/fabric-docs/docs/data-factory/azure-machine-learning-activity.md

 1. Search for Azure Machine Learning in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.

    > [!NOTE]
-   > You may need to expand the menu and scroll down to see the KQL activity as highlighted in the screenshot below.
+   > You may need to expand the menu and scroll down to see the Azure Machine Learning activity as highlighted in following the screenshot.

    :::image type="content" source="media/azure-machine-learning-activity/add-azure-machine-learning-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and Azure Machine Learning activity highlighted.":::